-Based in the Los Angeles area, Terra regularly appears on morning TV and radio programs talking about healthy living and environmental issues.
-She has also been a major-brand spokeswoman for over 100 companies’ healthy living and planet-loving brands, including adidas, Disney’s Family.com, Procter & Gamble brands, Whirlpool, Kashi, Whitewave’s Silk soymilk, and much more.
+Based in the Los Angeles area, Terra regularly appears on morning TV and radio programs talking about healthy living, wellness, and eco topics.
+She has also been a major-brand spokeswoman for over 100 companies’ healthy living and planet-loving brands, including adidas, Champion, Dr. Pepper Snapple Group, Whirlpool, Kashi, Whitewave, Disney, R.W.
+Knudsen, and many more.

-She recently played a supporting role in James Franco’s black-and-white feature film Mississippi Requiem, a William Faulkner adaptation.
-Terra has also starred on CBS’ Criminal Minds, been a series regular on the family medical drama pilot “Rx,” and appeared as the General Caffarelli’s wife in the award-winning period film “The Last Days of Toussaint L’Ouverture.”
-The Toussaint film was dedicated to the victims of Haiti’s devastating 2010 earthquake.
-See more at IMDb.com.
+Releasing in 2018, she plays a supporting role in the black-and-white feature film Mississippi Requiem, a William Faulkner adaptation through Elysium Bandini Studios.
+Terra has also starred on CBS’ Criminal Minds, been a series regular on the family medical drama pilot “Rx,” and appeared in many indie films.

 Her most recent endeavor is as a chapter contributor to the book The Reducetarian Solution (TarcherPerigee, imprint of Penguin), with a foreword by Best-Selling Author Mark Bittman.
 In the book, she advocates for eating more plant-based foods — promoting Meatless Mondays and simple meat-reduction strategies for your family’s health and to benefit the environment.